martinbannister/CI_MS3_We-ll_Look_Into_It/docs/TESTING.md

 14. add new Councils to the system.
 15. set users as Admin or Master Admin.

+**NOTE:** Although the background image is not present in most of these vidoes it's addition had no material impact on the functionality of the site.
+Performance testing was completed with the background image in place.

+---

 ### Browser Compatibility
 ## Bugs found and resolved during development